ghost-writer-727/before-after-images-for-divi/README.txt

 == Installation ==

-1. Upload "before-after-images-for-divi" to the /wp-content/plugins/ directory.
+1. Upload *before-after-images-for-divi* to the /wp-content/plugins/ directory.
-2. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Add a new "Before + After Image" module to any Page or Post that uses the Divi Builder.
+3. Add a new **Before + After Images* module to any Page or Post that uses the Divi Builder.
-4. Add a *Before* image and an *After* image to the module.
+4. Add a **Before** image and an **After** image to the module.
-5. Select an image size in the module under the "Advanced" tab.
+5. Select an image size in the module under the **Advanced** tab.
 6. Click the green check to save the module.
-7. Click the green "Save" button in the lower right-hand corner of the screen to Save changes.
+7. Click the green **Save** button in the lower right-hand corner of the screen to Save changes.

 == Screenshots ==